How to add an icon

 - If you’re planning on adding the icon to Paste, first create a Github issue.
 Explain what you’re using it for, and list other potential use cases outside of your own.
 Add a link or screenshot of the proposed icon.
-If the team agrees, create a branch in the "Paste icons" Abstract project.
+If the team agrees, create a branch in the "Paste components" Abstract project.

 - If the icon won’t be added to Paste, create a branch in your own Abstract project and skip to Using a Streamline icon.